 The effectiveTime asserts the time period over which the allergy concern was being tracked.
 The low asserts when the concern became active while the high is used when asserting that an allergy is “completed”, i.e. no longer a concern.

-The author/time indicates when the allergy concern was last modified.
+The latest author/time indicates when the allergy concern was last modified.

-The Allergy – Intolerance Observation (3.105.1) also has an effectiveTime and this is the time when the allergy was first noticed for the patient.
+The Allergy – Intolerance Observation (3.105.1) also has an effectiveTime and this is the time of the onset of the allergy for the patient.

 For a provider seeing a patient in the clinic today, recording a new penicillin that developed five years ago, those dates would have the following values:

-effectiveTime/low – today
+act/effectiveTime/low – today

-effectiveTime/high – empty
+act/effectiveTime/high – empty

-author/time – today
+act/author/time – today

-observation/effectiveTime/low – five years ago
+act/../entryRelationship/observation/effectiveTime/low – five years ago